open-contracting-archive/implementation-and-extensions/README.md

-# Open Contracting Data Standard - Implementation and Extensions
+# OCDS Implementation and Extensions

 The [Open Contracting Data Standard](http://standard.open-contracting.org) is designed to allow publication of comprehensive information on contracting processes.